paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 ## Using `npm` and `yarn` to generate static content

-You can now easily deploy your dynamic front-end application as static content, since the Web Servers buildpack allows you to execute arbitrary `npm` scripts by using the [`node-run-script`](https://github.com/paketo-buildpacks/node-run-script) buildpack.
+You can now easily deploy your dynamic frontend application as static content, since the Web Servers buildpack allows you to execute arbitrary `npm` or `yarn` scripts by using the [`node-run-script`](https://github.com/paketo-buildpacks/node-run-script) buildpack.
 Just add appropriate scripts in `package.json` and use `BP_NODE_RUN_SCRIPTS` to tell the buildpack which scripts to run.

-This allows you to create your front-end application in the javascript framework of your choice and then serve it up using either `HTTPD` or `NGINX`.
+This allows you to create your frontend application in the javascript framework of your choice and then serve it up using either `HTTPD` or `NGINX`.
-Since `npm` can be used in the absence of a javascript framework, you can also use this capability to download dependencies, transpile javascript, assemble content, or do anything necessary to translate your source material into static files.
+Since `npm` and `yarn` can be used in the absence of a javascript framework, you can also use this capability to download dependencies, transpile javascript, assemble content, or do anything necessary to translate your source material into static files.

 ## Zero-Config static sites